Whitebolt/require-extra/README.md

   // default: ['.js', '.json', '.node'] - specify allowed file-types, note that the
   // order matters. in this example index.js is prioritized over index.coffee
   extensions: ['.js', '.coffee', '.eco'],
-  // default : false - make searching verbose for debug and tests
-  log: true
   // default : 'node_modules' - its 'node_modules' directory names, may be changed
   modules : 'other_modules'
 })
 ```

-The returned class instance is actually a Resolver from [async-resolve](https://github.com/Meettya/async-resolve).

 ## Trying multiple paths for a module